Great Salt Lake: Saltair

-Three resorts, each called Saltair, have been operated on the southern shore of the lake since 1893, each one built as a successor to the previous one.
-Rising and lowering water levels have affected each iteration, and the first two were destroyed by fire.
+Three resorts have operated under the name Saltair on the southern shore of the lake since 1893.
+Rising and lowering water levels have affected each iteration.

 The first Saltair pavilion was destroyed by fire on April 22, 1925.
 A new pavilion was built and the resort was expanded at the same location by new investors, but after being closed for several years, it was destroyed by arson in 1970.
 The second Saltair included a fun house and a dancing venue.

 The current Saltair serves as a concert venue.
 The new resort was completed in 1981, approximately a mile (1600 m) west of the original.

 Garfield Beach Resort

 The Garfield Beach Resort was established by Captain Thomas Douris in 1881 and was originally called Garfield Landing.
 The resort was located near Black Rock outside of the town of Corinne, and patrons traveled to it via the steamboat General Garfield.
 After the expansion of the resort, the General Garfield was replaced by two steamers, the Susie Riter and the Whirlwind.
 The iconic General Garfield was moored to the dock as a landmark.
 The main attraction of the resort was a massive pavilion 400 feet from shore.
 It covered 165 by 400 ft and included 300 ft of covered deck.
 The success of Garfield Beach eventually overtook the neighboring Black Rock resort.
 In 1887, the resort was purchased by the Utah and Nevada railroad.
 They improved the site by adding an array of bathhouses, a restaurant, and other amenities, including a bowling alley.
 The resort was the Salt Lake's first to have an electric generator, which powered its many concerts, and parties held atop the pavilion tower.
 Garfield Beach was the most popular Salt Lake resort until Saltair was built in 1893.
 The resort was put out of service by a fire in 1904.